You Are Everything You Need to Remember

 I had in fact been unraveling for a few years before I finally found myself to be whittled down to a single strand.

 Yet, still there was an element of surprise.
 As though I hadn’t quite realized that I might ever reach the end of me.
-The frayed edges of the yarn, that had never really felt like part of the fabric, was now quite undone.
+The frayed edges of the yarn, that had never really felt like part of the fabric, were now quite undone.

 My world had been spinning on an axis of others for some time.
-My identity was determined by the approval of the women I wanted to be and the men I wanted to be noticed by.
+My identity was determined by the approval of the women I wanted to be like, and the men I wanted to be noticed by.

 I had been stumbling in and out of a relationship that was torrid and turbulent.
 The spaces of calm which had nestled themselves in between the erratic hours were becoming more and more slender.
 Sometimes I couldn’t see them at all.